hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Download the API definition](/img/download-dscc-api-definition.png "Save the API definition")

-Once the API definition completes the import, Postman recognize the fact that it's an OpenAPI 3.0 definition and build the API library automatically.
+Once the API definition completes the import, Postman recognizes the fact that it's an OpenAPI 3.0 definition and builds the API library automatically.

 ![Confirmation of the API Definition Import](/img/postman-import-load.png "OpenAPI 3.0 Confirmation")